vamshidhar-thonti/machine_learning/readme.md

 ## XGBoost

 eXtreme Gradient Boost tree is implemented with the same logic as above but more robust and efficient than the general boosted trees which can regularize the data from overfitting.

+## Unsupervised Learning

+The main objective here is to solve a problem when the data is not labeled or in other words the data's output is not defined before hand.
+Typically used to cluster the data, convert the data from one form to another etc...

+### K-means

+- Helpful in solving the problem where clustering is needed.
+- All it does is 2 steps:

+  - Given a dataset of 30 examples scattered over the graph into 2 sections/groups.
+The 2 k-means cluster centroids are randomly placed on the graph at distant places.

+    1. The first step of the algorithm is, the nearest examples to the respective centroids are classified and are formed into group.
+    2. The second step is, based on the classified group, the mean of the group is calculated and that centroid is moved to the position corresponding to the mean value.

+    - The process repeats from step 1 again until there is no further change in the mean value.

+- The cost function can either decrease or increase for every iteration but only choose the lowest one.
+- The elbow method can be used to choose the number of clusters but its not an optimal method to follow.
+- The random initialization of centroids has to be repetitive till we find the centroid locations that has the minimum cost function.

+Refer the coursera videos for detailed formulae